paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 ## What are some of the takeaways

-* Across metrics, India has room to grow.
-If we are to truly become a country with higher GDP, we will need to deepen our government spending, debt markets, and all the other critical sources of capital formation.
-* The key to unlocking the next wave of growth in India is to enable domestic capital to support domestic businesses.
-We must reduce our dependence on imports, which will only happen if we invest in infrastructure and capacity building today.
+* Next wave of growth in the Indian economy might not be just from AI or Superconductors, but from improving the existing agricultural ecosystems that can add several magnitudes of value to GDP.

-* Female labour participation rates have steadily declined — from 26% in 2005 to roughly 20% in 2019.
+* Female labour participation rates have steadily declined — from 26% in 2005 to roughly 20% in 2019 due to perhaps the reasons mentioned here.
 Less than 7% of the urban women population has independent financial income.
-Over the next few years, we must improve this to walk the talk with holistic economic development.
+We must improve this over the next few years to walk the talk with holistic economic development.
-* India’s GDP is around 3 trillion USD today compared to the United States, with 26 trillion USD, and China, with 18 trillion USD.

 * The GDP per capita is also nuanced.
 Even though we see the $2000 per capita GDP on average - if we remove the top 30-40 million of our population, the GDP per capita dips to $700.

 * India’s GDP is growing at 5-6% annually.
 Compare it with the United States, which has 2% annual growth, and China, which has 5-6% growth.
 And here lies the difference.
 Even though the growth rate for the US is 2%, the addition to GDP annually is around 0.5 billion, whereas India is adding only 0.2 billion every year.
 And China is adding around 1 billion in GDP gross value.
-* India certainly needs to increase the taxpaying base, and one of the lowest-hanging fruits is to enable higher participation of women in the workforce.

 * Global debt markets are three times bigger than global equity markets.

-Something that gets lost in all the noise around equity market performance.
-This is also why there has been a lot of noise around the interest rate hikes in the last couple of years, given how much of an impact it has on household savings and investments.
-* Govt spending, debt markets, equity markets, banking assets, and insurance - these sectors need to grow significantly for India to do well socially and economically.
+* Banks can play a part in localizing our economy by making capital available to entrepreneurs - setting precedence for the next few decades.

-* Even though India is 5th largest economy in the world, the financial industry size is nowhere close to some other countries, and that needs to change to help some of the lower rungs of society.
+* Even though India is 5th largest economy in the world, the financial industry size is nowhere close to some of the other countries.
+As we move higher up the table, we must focus on capital formation and how various financial sectors can add value holistically.

 * While the growth rate compared to lower base rates seems great, the next few years need significantly improved efforts to reach the hinterlands with financial services and focus on overall growth rather than the concentrated growth we see today.
-Even though this is more of a global phenomenon (concentrated wealth creation), the key to avoiding future conflicts will be ensuring we enable prosperity to a larger section of our population quickly.
+The key to avoiding conflicts in the future will be to ensure we enable prosperity to a larger section of our population quickly.

-* VC/PE risk capital will also be important as India unlocks growth.
-India is at an inflexion point where the potential or the market, along with demographics, makes it easier to start up a business.
-Along with founders, we will also need risk capital.
-But India needs a significantly different approach to what worked on Sand Hill Road - the silicon valley playbook replication might not work, as I explained in my [previous blog](https://dineshpai.in/blog/venture-capital-in-2023-and-what-lies-ahead/).
+* VC industry and risk capital have a role to play.
+And India seems to be at an inflexion point where it can use as many risk-takers in terms of capital as we can gather.
+And the VC industry must look at boring sectors for investment and stop the fascination with Sand Hill Road.
+There are clearly bigger problems to solve for.
+I explained this in my [previous blog](https://dineshpai.in/blog/venture-capital-in-2023-and-what-lies-ahead/).

+* As India digitizes, we need better cybersecurity measures that safeguard common investors and people, and not just focus on high value transactions.
+The volume of transactions is a better metric to focus on.

+While this blog is probably more of a factsheet than anything else, I think personally it added lots of context in terms of financial services in India and how we stack up against other countries.
+Hope this is useful for you too.

+Do share any thoughts and comments.
+And if any of the numbers are wrong, do let me know on [LinkedIn](https://www.linkedin.com/in/paidinesh1/) or [Twitter](https://twitter.com/dineshpaii).